amolraswan/stata_workshop/session1/1_short_intro_stata.md

 Stata recently released Stata 17.
 The number at the end signifies the version.
 You *never*need the latest version.
 Anything from Stata 13 and above is good enough.

 A short, slightly fast [introduction](https://www.youtube.com/watch?v=2Lde75owQlU) to Stata's user interface.

+[This](https://www.youtube.com/watch?v=6IzNTAaRNx0) is an excellent overview of working with do-files in Stata.
+Watch it because we do not have a separate page on working with do-files.